An introduction to Social Policy

 The state is a general term for the institutions, agencies and procedures related to government.
 The idea of the 'welfare state' suggests that social policy is mainly a governmental responsibility, though in practice many of the functions of welfare states are undertaken by agencies beyond the government.

-If governments are concerned about the welfare of their citizens (some are not), they will have some responsibility for social protection.
+Virtually all the states in the world accept some responsibility for health and education.
+If governments are concerned about the welfare of their citizens, they will also have some responsibility for social protection.
 This responsibility may be residual (confined to those who are unable to manage in other ways), but most states have found that it is impossible in practice to confine their actions only to support in the last resort (the model of the Poor Law).
 The reasons are partly administrative (strict selectivity is costly and inefficient), but mainly political: the pressures for expansion are irresistible.

-The welfare states are institutional forms of social protection, where the state has come to set the terms on which social protection is delivered.
+The welfare states are institutional forms of social protection, and although many welfare services are not actually delivered by state agencies, it is often considered that the state has sets the terms on which social protection is provided.
 Some writers have argued that states should confine themselves to a more limited range of activity, but if the same activities can legitimately be undertaken by non-state agencies it is difficult to see why they cease to be legitimate if a properly constituted government does them.